olaurino/mapping-vodml/001-intro.md

   * it parses the VO-DML descriptions

-  * it does not assume any a priori knowledge of any Data Models.
+  * it does not assume any a priori knowledge of any data models.

-Such applications can, for example, dynamically allow users and Data Providers to map their files or databases to the IVOA Data Models in order to make them compliant, or display the content of any file annotated according to this standard.
+Such applications can, for example, dynamically allow users and data providers to map their files or databases to the IVOA data models in order to make them compliant, or display the content of any file annotated according to this standard.

 This specification allows the creation of universal validators equivalent to the XML/XSD ones.

-It also allows the creation of VO-enabled frameworks and universal libraries.
-For instance, a Python universal I/O library can parse any VOTable according to the Data Models it uses, and dynamically build objects on the fly, so that users can directly interact with those objects or use them in their scripts or in science applications, and then save the results in a VO-compliant format.
+It also allows the creation of VO-enabled frameworks and reusable libraries.
+For instance, a Python universal I/O library can parse any VOTable according to the data models it uses, and dynamically build structured objects on the fly, so that users can directly interact with those objects or use them in their scripts or in science applications, and then save the results in a VO-compliant format.

-Java and Python guru clients could automatically generate interfaces for representing Data Models and dynamically implement those interfaces at runtime, maybe building different views of the same file in different contexts.
+Java and Python guru clients could automatically generate interfaces for representing data models and dynamically implement those interfaces at runtime, maybe building different views of the same file in different contexts.

-Notice that Guru frameworks and libraries can be used to build Advanced or even Naïve applications in a user-friendly way, abstracting the developers from the technical details of the standards and using scientific concepts as first class citizens instead.
+Notice that guru frameworks and libraries can be used to build advanced or even simple applications in a user-friendly way, abstracting the developers from the technical details of the standards and using scientific concepts as first class citizens instead.